Dhruv-Kapri/Langgraph-Chatbot/README.md

 - A single chat node invokes Gemini via `ChatGoogleGenerativeAI`
 - Responses are appended to state and returned to the UI
 - `thread_id` is used to scope conversation memory

----

-## Current Limitations

-- Uses in-memory checkpointing (state is lost on restart)
+- Uses `SqliteSaver` checkpointing (state is lost on restart)
-- Single-node graph (no tools or routing yet)
-- No streaming responses
+- `ToolNode` with conditional edge from `ChatNode` added.
+- LLm responses are streamed using streamlit for lower visual lag

 ---